Torbson/todolist/README.md

 ## Installation

-The repository is already prepared for deployment on Heroku and different options are provided to run the todolist API locally.
+The repository is already prepared for deployment on Heroku and provides different options to run the todolist API locally.

 ### Local